 The biggest mistake that many make when they use boric acid is applying too much of it.
 If a roach walks into a wall of boric acid, what do you think it will do?
 It certainly won’t waste the effort to climb over it when walking around it makes more sense.

 Just as important is where you apply the powder.
 Applying it in areas where roaches do not frequent, or away from where they’re living is ineffective.
-Find out what type of cockroach you’re dealing with and where they like to hide.
-Then dust those areas and surrounding areas with boric acid.
+Find out what type of cockroach you’re dealing with and where they like to hide (to catch some for easy identification, use glue traps).
+Then dust those high traffic areas, and favored hiding spots with boric acid.
 This ensures that they help spread it to the rest of them fast.

 Most of them like dark places, so areas like under the stove, refrigerators, and the hollow spaces underneath cabinets are great areas to target.
 Also look for any cracks, or openings in the walls nearby.
 Squeeze some into them if you find any.
 You may also want to observe where you see them most.